Efficient Mesh Optimization Using the Gradient Flow of the Mean Volume: Theoretical analysis of regularity

 Intuitively, symmetry and regularity are related notions.
 One definition found in the literature is, that a polyhedron is regular, if the action of its symmetry group acts transitively on its flags, so that the platonic solids are the only regular, convex polyhedra \cite{E}.
+A flag is a connected set of elements of each dimension---in the case of a polyhedron it consists of the body, a face, an edge of the face, a vertex of the edge, and the null polytope.
 Nevertheless, prisms and pyramids are also sometimes called regular, if they are symmetric.
-This notion can also be extended to isogonal polytopes.
+This notion can also be extended to isogonal polytopes, that is, polytopes, for which their symmetry group acts transitively on its vertices.
 Let us therefore call a pyramid, a prism and an isogonal polyhedron regular, if it is symmetric (and convex).
 It has been observed heuristically in \cite{V}, that the iterative application of certain actions induced by the symmetry group on polygons regularizes them.
-In a way this is our hope for the flow of the vector fields $X^\cT$ for a $\Gamma$--invariant set of triangulations $\cT$.
-In this section, we will discuss this in more detail.
+In a way this is our hope for the flow of the gradient fields of the mean volume for a $\Gamma$--invariant set of triangulations $\cT$.

-In Definition~\ref{DefnVF} we have defined a vector field, which is the gradient field of the mean volume function.
-In the case of tetrahedra, we will show directly in Section \ref{SecTetra} that the non-collinear singularities are regular tetrahedra.
-In particular we see by Table~\ref{TabEigen}, that the positively oriented one is a sink, and the negatively oriented one is a source of the gradient flow.
+In the case of tetrahedra, we will show directly in \S\ref{SecTetra} that the non-collinear singularities are regular tetrahedra.
+In particular, we see by Table~\ref{TabEigen} that the positively oriented one is a sink, and the negatively oriented one is a source of the gradient flow.
 It is tempting to think that this generalizes to other polyhedra with non-vanishing mean volume, namely that the singularities of the mean volume flow on $N$ are regular polyhedra in some sense.
 Unfortunately, this naive approach will only work for rather simple polyhedra, even if they have a large symmetry group.
 For example, in the case of the icosahedron, there are a lot more singularities of the mean volume function than just the regular icosahedron, and, in particular, the regular icosahedron does not maximize the mean volume function on $N$.
 In this case, a slightly more complicated gradient field seems to have the desired symmetric icosahedra as singularities: the regular icosahedron and the great icosahedron (one of the Kepler–Poinsot polyhedra).